Free Cash Flow (FCF) Formula

 When corporate finance professionals refer to Free Cash Flow, they also may be referring to Unlevered Free Cash Flow, (Free Cash Flow to the Firm), or Levered Free Cash Flow (Free Cash Flow to Equity).

-One of the main differences between generic Free Cash Flow and Unlevered Free Cash Flow is that regular FCF includes the company’s interest expense, whereas the unlevered version backs out the interest expense and makes an estimate of what taxes would be without the interest expense.
+One of the main differences between generic Free Cash Flow and Unlevered Free Cash Flow is that generic FCF accounts for a company’s interest expense (since the calculation begins with net income), whereas the unlevered version does not deduct interest expense and makes an estimate of what taxes would be without the interest expense tax shield.

-The FCF Formula in Financial Modeling and Valuation
+FCF Formula in Financial Modeling, Analysis, and Valuation

-When it comes to financial modeling and performing company valuations in Excel, most analysts use unlevered FCF.
-They will typically create a separate schedule in the model where they break down the calculation into simple steps and all components together.
+When it comes to valuation and financial modeling, most analysts use unlevered FCF.
+They will typically create a separate schedule in the model where they break down the calculation into simple steps and combine all components together.

-Below is an example of the unlevered FCF calculation from a real financial model.
+Below is an example of the unlevered FCF calculation from our DCF course.

 More Relevant Resources